ACT (Actors, Clowns, Technicians) One Drama Club is the oldest club on campus!

 Act One includes everyone involved in drama at the college.
 Members are actively involved in producing a Center Stage Theater production each quarter.

-Robert Cochran (Scenic Design) has held the role of technical director of the Rose Center for the Arts since its opening in 2008.
+Robert Cochran (Technical Director) has held the role of technical director of the Rose Center for the Arts since its opening in 2008.
 He also serves as the instructor of the stage crafts class for the drama program.
 A Kelso native, Robert graduated from LCC then transferred to the University of Washington School of Drama.
 He has worked as a scenic and Lighting Designer and served in a multitude of backstage roles including Technical Director at Arts West, Lakeside, Mercer Island High, and Okoboji Summer Theatre at Stevens College.
-In his free time he enjoys biking, kayaking, making ice cream and flying.
+In his free time he enjoys biking, kayaking, making ice cream, and flying.